Student Grant Program - Guidelines

 NOTE: MSF WANTS TO HEAR YOUR IDEAS!
 Feel free to submit your idea - at whatever stage it is in.
 You do not need to have all the details worked out for the Notice of Interest.
 MSF is here to help guide you through the grant application process.

-After MSF reviews your Notice of Interest Form submission, each applicant will meet with the MSF Student Grant Liaison, Alison Gottsegen.
+After MSF reviews your Notice of Interest Form submission, each applicant will meet by phone or Zoom with one of the MSF Student Grant Liaisons (Alison Gottsegan or Bonnie Weinbach).
 At this meeting, you will learn if your grant idea is potentially fundable under our mission.

 If your idea is potentially fundable, you will also be provided with: